I have remodified this History of hacking based on St. Petersburg times newspaper

 Windows 95 or Windows 98 Operating systems, it allows unauthorized remote access to the machine.

-A 19-year-old Israeli hacker Ehud Tenenbaum known as Analyzer was arrested for breaking into pentagon’s computers and
+A 19-year-old Israeli hacker Ehud Tenenbaum known as Analyzer was arrested for breaking into pentagon’s computers and stealing some software.

 Well, the popular attacks in the 2000s are,